 Don’t add features that create a negative user experience in an attempt to avoid a negative user experience.
 In the moments directly following a download, users typically prefer to explore their new app in order to get a feel for its architecture and try out the various features.
 Immediately and forcibly funneling users into a tutorial contradicts the way most users interact with the mobile app design.
 Tutorials should always be voluntary, allowing the user to choose whether or not they wish to engage.

 Front-loading is often the source of a bad experience in the most critical moments for your app, potentially triggering an uninstall before the user has even had an opportunity to interact with the UI.
 This could be a big reason why 77% of users will delete a new app within 72 hours of the initial download.

 Keep App Tours and Tutorials Optional

 Some learn by reading the instructions; others learn by doing.
 The latter group naturally prefers to learn through trial and error, even if that trial and error process is a bit more time-consuming.
 Studies have revealed that learning through experience activates and engages more areas of the brain and this results in a richer (and in some opinions, better) learning process.
 This supports the use of optional tutorials and teaching tools that include demos which prompt the user to perform a desired action.

 Bottom line: learning styles differ, so you never want to force users to enter or complete an app tour or tutorial.
 This just creates unnecessary frustration.

-Always keep tutorials optional, with a button that allows users to opt out at the onset.
+Always keep in-app tutorials optional, with a button that allows users to opt-out at the onset.
 The capability to exit at any point is key for longer tutorials, as many seek help with a specific issue in mind, moving on once their question has been addressed.